simoneatt11/simoneatt11.github.io/_posts/2024-05-06-Working-With-PDBs.md

 ### Changing residue numbers

+Just found a page where everything is already present - [pdb-tools](https://www.bonvinlab.org/pdb-tools/)

 ### Separating different chains
 If you need to separate a single PDB file into different chains you can do it directly from terminal, using this simple script.